Characters of the Jak and Daxter series: Jak

 Jak has a special relationship with an energy called eco that allows him to harness certain abilities.
 In The Precursor Legacy, he absorbs different colors of eco that give him different powers, such as speed, strength, life, and ranged bursts of eco.
 In Jak II, he is experimented on with dark eco by Baron Praxis, giving him the ability to turn into a form called Dark Jak.
-Throughout the game, talking to a Precursor oracle allows him to gain certain abilities when in Dark Jak form, being dark blasts and bombs, invincibility, and a giant form.
+Throughout the game, talking to a Precursor oracle allows him to gain certain abilities when in Dark Jak form: dark blasts and bombs, invincibility, and a giant form.
 In Jak 3, he gains a new set of dark powers including invisibility and a powerful strike.
 He is also blessed by the Precursors with a Light Jak form, which gives him abilities such as flight, slowing time, healing, and a shield.
 In The Lost Frontier, Jak gets new eco powers, such as the Rocket Jump, and the Construct Power, which allows him to create platforms to leap from.
 He is unable to use his Dark Jak and Light Jak forms in this game, however, due to unstable eco.

 Jak, alongside Daxter, appears as a playable character in the PlayStation 3 and Vita title, PlayStation All-Stars Battle Royale.
 He and Daxter are also featured in PlayStation Move Heroes.

 In an interview, Naughty Dog's creative director said, "Jak is the hero you want to be…Jak is the stellar guy who is going to make it happen, who is going to save the world."

 Jak was listed 26th on the Guinness World Records Gamer's Editions "top 50 characters of all time".
 IGN mentioned that they liked Jak's character better in Jak 3 than in Jak II, because in Jak II he was a "whiny, brooding emo figure".
 In a poll conducted by Game Informer, Jak was voted as the 28th best character of the decade.
 IGN also listed Daxter and him the fifth best duo in gaming.

-The character was originally voiced by an uncredited voice actor in 2001's Jak and Daxter: The Precursor Legacy.
+The character was originally voiced by an uncredited actor in 2001's Jak and Daxter: The Precursor Legacy.
 Mike Erwin took over the role for Jak II (2003), Jak 3 (2004), Jak X: Combat Racing (2005), and PlayStation Move Heroes (2011).
 Josh Keaton voiced the character in Jak and Daxter: The Lost Frontier and PlayStation All-Stars Battle Royale.